Find out what some of travel and entry requirements are at top destinations, and whether not they're open travel!

 Nationals of the Philippines, their spouses & children are allowed to enter.
 Some foreign nationals will also be allowed entry.
 Learn more here.

 14-day quarantine is mandatory for all travellers.

 Partially open - depending on attraction and the quarantine classification.
 For e.g. many attractions such as hotels, shopping malls, supermarkets, restaurants and cafes in regions that fall under some quarantine classifications are open, but they remain closed in some others.

 All travellers are required to undergo a PCR test upon arrival at the airport.

-Only passengers who are nationals, permanent residents and their immediate family members are allowed to enter.
+Only passengers who are nationals, permanent residents and their immediate and extended family members are allowed to enter.
 In some cases, foreign workers and international students are also permitted.

 For e.g. many attractions such as retail stores, shopping malls, public parks, and restaurants are open.